mattdesl/canvas-sketch/docs/installation.md

 npm install canvas-sketch-cli --save-dev
 ```

-Now, to run it in each project, you can add `canvas-sketch` commands to your [`npm run` scripts](https://docs.npmjs.com/cli/run-script), or use [`npx`](https://blog.npmjs.org/post/162869356040/introducing-npx-an-npm-package-runner) to run the locally-installed version:
+Now, to run it in each project, you can add `canvas-sketch` commands to your [`npm run` scripts](https://docs.npmjs.com/cli/run-script), or use [`npx`](https://blog.npmjs.org/post/162869356040/introducing-npx-an-npm-package-runner) which will try to run the locally-installed version first:

 ```sh
 npx canvas-sketch my-sketch.js --open